peppelinux/draft-demarco-cose-header-federation-trust-chain/draft-demarco-cose-header-federation-trust-chain.md

 the requirement to implement
 CRL or OCSP technologies, where X.509 requires it.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

+# Terminology

+The terms Trust Anchor, Intermediate, Trust Chain, Entity Statement, are defined in [OIDC-FED] and used in this specification.

 # Audience Target audience/Usage

-The audience of the document is implementers that require a high level of security for the attestations of metadata, cryptographic keys and policies.
+The audience of the document is implementers that require a high level of security for the exchange of metadata, cryptographic keys and policies.

 # Scope